UChicagoWebDev/exercise_3/README.md

       statements rather than creating queries with string concatenation. https://docs.python.org/3/library/sqlite3.html#how-to-use-placeholders-to-bind-values-in-sql-queries.
-1. Modify `weblog.py` to enable users to leave comments on posts, and modify `leave_comment.py` to display the post teh user is commenting on and any previous comments.
+1. Modify `weblog.py` to enable users to leave comments on posts, and modify `leave_comment.py` to display the post the user is commenting on and any previous comments.
     - We'll get a `post_id` as a query param.
 Fetch the post and any existing comments from the database in a single query (you'll have to use a `JOIN`).
     - We'll let any users post comments without authentication.
 It's become clear